codeforamerica/primerpeso/README.md

 ## Already Installed

-In a new terminal window, change directory into the bizwallet folder
+In a new terminal window, change directory into the primerpeso folder

 ```
 cd path/to/folder/primerpeso